A Freedom Budget for All Americans

 Rustin unveiled the Freedom Budget in October 1966 to favorable press coverage and a positive public reception.
 He disseminated pamphlets written in an approachable style to gain the support of the American middle and working classes.
 In doing so, he sought to alleviate their concerns that a fight against poverty would negatively impact their own financial wellbeing.
 In addition, he lobbied extensively for the Freedom Budget, traveling the country on a speaking tour and organizing a two-pronged crusade to gain support from influential figures while mobilizing grassroots activism.

+Upon its introduction in 1966, A Freedom Budget for All Americans received support from civil rights leaders, labor unions, and progressive organizations.
+However, it also faced significant challenges and criticisms that hindered its implementation.
+One major concern the public had was the budget's ambitious financial scope.
+Critics questioned the feasibility of funding such an extensive program, especially during a period of escalating expenditures for the Vietnam War.
+The war's financial demands diverted attention and resources away from domestic initiatives, making it difficult to garner the necessary political and public support for the Freedom Budget.
+Additionally, some economists and policymakers expressed skepticism about the budget's economic assumptions.
+They argued that the proposed levels of public investment could lead to inflationary pressures and doubted the government's capacity to effectively manage and implement the wide-ranging programs outlined in the plan.

-Despite Rustin’s efforts, the Freedom Budget failed.
+Despite Rustin's efforts, the Freedom Budget failed.
 Multiple factors contributed to this failure.
-The significant Republican gains in the 1966 midterm elections challenged Rustin’s hopes for the formation of a progressive coalition.
+The significant Republican gains in the 1966 midterm elections challenged Rustin's hopes for the formation of a progressive coalition.
 Additionally, by this point, white activists’ focus was shifting to the Vietnam War as antiwar sentiment took hold.
 Rustin had crafted the Freedom Budget so that it would not require a decrease in defense spending.
 He did this to demonstrate that fighting in Vietnam and fighting against poverty were not mutually exclusive.
 However, economist Seymour Melman denounced the Freedom Budget as “a war budget,” and other critics rejected it on the grounds that it seemed to give tacit approval to the war in Vietnam.

 Though the Freedom Budget failed, its policy proposals influenced King's later economic justice efforts.
+Other efforts, such as Martin Luther King Jr.'s Poor People's Campaign was deeply influenced by the Freedom Budget's focus on economic rights as a fundamental part of civil rights.
+This carried forward the Freedom Budget's push for guaranteed jobs, income support, and access to essential services, showing how its ideas continued to shape the fight for social justice.
 The Freedom Budget had proposed a job guarantee for everyone ready and willing to work, a guaranteed income for those unable to work or those who should not be working, and a living wage to lift the working poor out of poverty.
 These policies provided the cornerstones for King's Poor People's Campaign.